CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 The next step is to dilute and denature the prepared libraries.
 Illumina's general guidelines for this on the NextSeq can be found [here](https://support.illumina.com/content/dam/illumina-support/documents/documentation/system_documentation/nextseq/nextseq-500-550-denature-dilute-libraries-guide-15048776-15.pdf).

 Illumina's system guide for the NextSeq, which covers the sequening workflow, can be found [here](https://support.illumina.com/content/dam/illumina-support/documents/documentation/system_documentation/nextseq/nextseq-500-system-guide-15046563-06.pdf).

+Your final loading concentration should be 1.3 - 1.8 pM, with most pools loaded at 1.4 or 1.5 pM.

 {% include links.html %}